github/docs/content/apps/publishing-apps-to-github-marketplace/selling-your-app-on-github-marketplace/billing-customers.md

 ---
 ## Understanding the billing cycle

 Customers can choose a monthly or yearly billing cycle when they purchase your app.
 All changes customers make to the billing cycle and plan selection will trigger a `marketplace_purchase` event.
 You can refer to the `marketplace_purchase` webhook payload to see which billing cycle a customer selects and when the next billing date begins (`effective_date`).
-For more information about webhook payloads, see "[Webhook events for the {% data variables.product.prodname_marketplace %} API](/developers/github-marketplace/webhook-events-for-the-github-marketplace-api)."
+For more information about webhook payloads, see "[AUTOTITLE](/apps/publishing-apps-to-github-marketplace/using-the-github-marketplace-api-in-your-app/webhook-events-for-the-github-marketplace-api)."

 ## Providing billing services in your app's UI